 Re-imagining and enacting correctional centres to honour and support women in their long journey home to themselves.

-Principal Investigator: Dr. Lynn Fels
+Co-Investigator: Dr. Lynn Fels (one of many)

 How This Project is Carried Out